SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/howto/manage-notifications.md

 # Manage notifications

+> [!NOTE]
+> Notification **settings** affect push notifications on your device. **Filters** selected from the **Task** menu are limited to the app and affect the subset of items you see in a list.

 ## Open notification settings

 1. Tap on the **Task** icon and select **Settings**.
 2. Select **Notifications**.
-3. In this screen you can configure all app notification setting.
+3. In this screen you can configure all app push notification setting.

 ![Mobile CRM - Task menu -screenshot][img1]![Mobile CRM - Notification settings -screenshot][img2]